Alipsa/ride/src/bin/readme.md

 # Version Descriptions

+### 1.1
+- Fixed links in the user manual when selecting "open link in new window"
+- Removed empty menus (View, plots, Build, Profile)

 ### 1.1 beta 2
 - Theme support
     - There is now a dark theme in addition to the default theme (now called bright theme).
 Change theme in global options